Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==
+= 2.7 =
+* added the ability to preview business maps and enter custom coordinates
+* removed extraneous slash from business directory pagination
+* added "order" parameter to business_categories shortcode so that you can choose ascending or descending order
+* search results ordered in ascending order

+= 2.6.2 =
+* fixed bug in Featured Business widget

 = 2.6.1 =
 * changed H2s to H1s in admin to conform to new accessibility guidelines
 * added "Add-Ons" page